-PSYCHO - The ultra-famous shower scene is the essence of Hitchcock.
-Besides the terrifying “Zzreeng!
-Zreeng!” sound effects, there are 75 cuts in 45 seconds.
+The ultra-famous shower scene is the essence of Hitchcock.
+Besides the terrifying shrieking violins, there are 75 cuts (no pun intended) in 45 seconds.
 Yet you never actually see steel touch flesh.

-VERTIGO - One of the greatest scenes in all Hitchcock, and one that hed been trying to figure out for fifteen years, is the “vertigo" scene itself.
+One of the greatest scenes in all Hitchcock, and one that hed been trying to figure out for fifteen years, is the vertigo" scene itself.
 Though he has a disabling fear of heights, Jimmy Stewart is running up the mission stairs after Kim Novak.
 He stops and looks down the staircase.
 The next shot is his POV, which conveys his dizziness through the now-famous "track (or dolly) out and zoom forward" maneuver.

-NOTORIOUS - The long pull in to Ingrid Bergman holding the key to the Maguffin (wine cellar) just before she sneaks it to Cary Grant is more technical achievement than dramatic, but it’s a beauty.
+The long pull in to Ingrid Bergman holding the key to the Mcguffin (wine cellar) just before she sneaks it to Cary Grant is more technical achievement than dramatic, but its a beauty.